swaroopg92/penpa-edit/README.md

 * Number logic:
 	* Numerical flick: Input the numerical flick.
 123456789 from top left to bottom right.
 	* Alphabet flick: Enter the alphabet by flick.
 ABCDEFGH- from top left to bottom right.
 Enter '-' in the lower right corner.

+### Sudoku
+* This mode is for Sudoku Solving (It can be used for Creating as well but "Number" mode offers more flexibility for creations.
+Please checkout "Number" section for more details)
+* You can select multiple cells at the same time.
+	* Drag the mouse on the cells by holding Left Click
+	* Drag the finger on mobile/ipad
+	* You can also use keyboard Arrow Keys to move around
+	* CTRL key to do multiple selection of cells (Useful if you need to select distinct/far apart cells)
+* Shortcuts to switch between sub-modes
+	* Z - Normal Submode - Normal sized numbers
+	* X - Corner Submode - Small digits placed on corners or sides of the cell
+	* C - Centre Submode - Small digits placed in the centre of the cell
+	* V - Shading (Surface Mode) - For coloring the cells (12 color choices)
+* 6 Color choices for User Solving
+	* Answer check only looks for Green/Blue color if enabled
+* Normal, Corner and Centre submodes are also available as part of Tab Selector.
+Please checkout "Tab selector" section for more details.

 ### Grid
 * You can change the border of the board from the "New grid / frame" menu.